sonar-perl/sonar-perl/README.md

 # sonar.exclusions=READ*,Change*,COPY*,AUTH*,perlcritic_report.txt
 ```

 - Execute your tests and save the report as `testReport.tgz`.
-We require a format compatible with `Test::Harness::Archive`.
+We require a format compatible with `TAP::Harness::Archive`.

 ```sh
 prove -t -a testReport.tgz